sfatkhutdinov/cs2_rl_agent/analysis_log/training/training_scripts_overview.md

 The training scripts integrate with:

-1. **Agent Module**: Each training script initializes and uses a specific agent type
+1. **Agent Module**: The adaptive agent initializes and orchestrates all specialized agent types
-2. **Environment Module**: Training scripts configure and interact with specific environment implementations
+2. **Environment Module**: The adaptive agent configures and interacts with specific environment implementations as needed
 3. **Configuration System**: Scripts load and apply configuration settings
 4. **Callback System**: Integration of monitoring, logging, and checkpoint capabilities

 ## Optimization Opportunities

-1. **Unified Training Interface**: Develop a more consistent API across all training scripts
+1. **Further Unification**: Continue streamlining the configuration and interface for all agent modes
-2. **Configuration Standardization**: Standardize configuration parameters and naming conventions
+2. **Enhanced Knowledge Transfer**: Improve the sharing of learned information between agent modes
 3. **Improved Progress Monitoring**: Implement more sophisticated visualization of training progress
-4. **Enhanced Integration Testing**: Develop tests for training script interactions
+4. **Enhanced Integration Testing**: Develop tests for adaptive agent mode switching and orchestration
-5. **Documentation Improvements**: Better document the relationships between different training approaches
+5. **Documentation Improvements**: Better document the relationships between different agent modes

 ## Next Steps

 Further investigation should focus on:

-1. Analyzing the performance differences between different training approaches
+1. Analyzing the performance metrics for adaptive agent mode switching
 2. Documenting the environment implementations in detail
-3. Exploring the integration between training scripts and the evaluation system
+3. Exploring the knowledge transfer mechanisms between agent modes
-4. Creating a visual diagram of the relationships between different training approaches
+4. Creating a visual diagram of the adaptive agent orchestration process

 ## References

 - [Adaptive Agent Training](adaptive_agent_training.md) - Detailed analysis of the adaptive training approach
-- [Strategic Agent Training](strategic_agent_training.md) - Detailed analysis of the strategic training approach
+- [Adaptive Agent System](../components/adaptive_agent.md) - Analysis of the adaptive agent implementation
-- [Discovery-Based Training](discovery_training.md) - Detailed analysis of the discovery-based training approach
+- [Adaptive Agent Orchestration](../architecture/adaptive_orchestration.md) - Overview of the orchestration architecture
 - [Training Architecture](../architecture/comprehensive_architecture.md) - Overall architecture of the training system